Corruption Perceptions Index 2015: Corruption still rife but 2015 saw pockets of hope

 The index covers perceptions of public sector corruption in 168 countries.

-Denmark took the top spot for the 2nd year running, with North Korea and Somalia the worst performers, scoring just 8 points each.
+Denmark and New Zealand took the top spot, with North Korea and Somalia the worst performers, scoring just 8 points each.

 Top performers share key characteristics: high levels of press freedom; access to budget information so the public knows where money comes from and how it is spent; high levels of integrity among people in power; and judiciaries that don’t differentiate between rich and poor, and that are truly independent from other parts of government.